 Senni is passionate about smooth user experiences and services that really serve their purpose.
 She draws from a MA degree in industrial design from Aalto University, and doctoral studies in engineering design.

 Connecting theory and practice

-Tua heads research at the Design Factory, looking into co-creation and the impact of the Factory, promoting innovation and empathy in engineering education, and how entrepreneurial opportunities are produced.
-In addition, she manages three externally funded research projects Design Plus and DesignBites, investigating how design thinking can change the way companies organise for innovation.
+Tua heads research at the Design Factory, looking into sustainable design practices, innovation in organisations, co-creation and the impact of the Design Factory.
+In addition, she manages the externally funded research projects Design Plus, Design+Sustainability, and DesignBites, investigating how design thinking can change the way companies organise for innovation and how collaborative experimentation can give rise to new opportunities.
+She is the Aalto lead for Cataly(c)st, a Nordic initiative for educating change makers for a more sustainable future.
 Outside of Aalto University, Tua is one of the associate editors of the Journal of Engineering Education, the highest ranking journal in engineering education.

 Tua has a DSc degree in work psychology from the Aalto University School of Science, and an MA degree in cognitive science from the University of Helsinki.

 - Björklund, T.A., Mikkonen, M., Mattila, P. & van der Marel, F. (2020).
 Expanding entrepreneurial solution spaces in times of crisis: Business model experimentation amongst packaged food and beverage ventures.
 Journal of Business Venturing Insights.

 - Björklund, T.A., Keipi, T. & Maula, H. (2020).
 Crafters, explorers, innovators, and co-creators – Narratives in designers’ identity work.
 Design Studies.

 - Björklund, T.A., Maula, H., Soule, S. & Maula, J. (2020).
 Integrating design into organizations: The coevolution of design capabilities.
 California Management Review.